#1 in Australia for education and educational research*

 - industry liaison and consultation with external authorities and enterprises; and

-- a Bachelor degree in related discipline OR
+- completion of a bachelor degree in a related discipline or higher

 Fees and scholarships